JFF-Bohdan/console_fast_autocomplete/README.md

 ## Installation

-Just clone this repository using git, and then install dependancies using:
+Just clone this repository using git and then and install dependancies using:

 `pip install -r requirements.txt`